I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nf-mrx-rxregisterminirdr.md

 <p>If the <b>RxRegisterMinirdr</b> call is successful, RDBSS sets the internal state of the network mini-redirector in RDBSS to RDBSS_STARTABLE.</p>

-<p>The network mini-redirector does not actually start operation until it receives a call to its <a href="https://msdn.microsoft.com/library/windows/hardware/ff550829">MRxStart</a> routine, one of the callback routines passed in the MINIRDR_DISPATCH structure.
+<p>The network mini-redirector does not actually start operation until it receives a call to its <a href="ifsk.mrxstart">MRxStart</a> routine, one of the callback routines passed in the MINIRDR_DISPATCH structure.
 The <b>MrxStart</b> callback routine must be implemented by the network mini-redirector driver if it wishes to receive callbacks for operations, unless the network mini-redirector preserves its own driver dispatch entry points.
 Otherwise, RDBSS will only allow the following I/O request packets through to the driver until <b>MrxStart</b> returns successfully:</p>

 <p>IRP requests for device create operations and device operations where the <i>FileObject-&gt;FileName.Length</i> parameter on the IRPSP is zero and the <i>FileObject-&gt;RelatedFileObject</i> parameter is <b>NULL</b>.</p>

-<p>For any other IRP request, the RDBSS dispatch routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554468">RxFsdDispatch</a>, will return a status of STATUS_REDIRECTOR_NOT_STARTED. </p>

-<p>The RDBSS dispatch routine will also fail any requests for the following I/O request packets:</p>

-<p>IRP_MJ_CREATE_MAILSLOT</p>

-<p>IRP_MJ_CREATE_NAMED_PIPE</p>

-<p>The network mini-redirector <b>MrxStart</b> routine is called by RDBSS when the <b>RxStartMiniRdr</b> routine is called.
-The RDBSS <b>RxStartMinirdr</b> is usually called as a result of an FSCTL or IOCTL request from a user-mode application or service to start the network mini-redirector.
-The call to <b>RxStartMinirdr </b>cannot be made from the <b>DriverEntry</b> routine of the network mini-redirector after a successful call to <b>RxRegisterMinirdr </b>because some of the start processing requires that the driver initialization be completed.
-Once the <b>RxStartMinirdr</b> call is received, RDBSS completes the start process by calling the <b>MrxStart</b> routine of the network mini-redirector.
-If the call to <b>MrxStart</b> returns success, RDBSS sets the internal state of the mini-redirector in RDBSS to RDBSS_STARTED. </p>

-<p>A network mini-redirector registers with RDBSS whenever the driver is loaded by the kernel and unregisters with RDBSS when the driver is unloaded.
-A non-monolithic driver (the SMB network mini-redirector) communicates with the <i>Rdbss.sys</i>, another kernel driver.
-For a monolithic network mini-redirector driver that statically links with <i>Rdbsslib.lib</i>, this communication is merely a call to an <i>Rdbsslib.lib</i> library routine.</p>

-<p>A network mini-redirector informs RDBSS that it has been loaded by calling <b>RxRegisterMinirdr</b>, the registration routine exported from RDBSS.
-When a network mini-redirector driver first starts (in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine), the driver calls the RDBSS <b>RxRegisterMinirdr</b> routine to register the network mini-redirector driver with RDBSS.
-Based on the parameters passed to <b>RxRegisterMinirdr</b>, RDBSS calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548397">IoCreateDevice</a> to create the device object for the network mini-redirector driver. </p>

-<p>As part of this registration process, the network mini-redirector passes a parameter to <b>RxRegisterMinirdr</b> that is a pointer to a large structure, MINIRDR_DISPATCH, which contains configuration information for the network mini-redirector and a dispatch table of pointers to callback routines implemented by the network mini-redirector driver.
-This configuration data is used to configure internal RDBSS tables for use with this network mini-redirector.
-RDBSS uses the callback routines passed in this structure to communicate with the network mini-redirector.
-A network mini-redirector can chose to implement only some of these callback routines.
-Any callback routine that is not implemented should be set to a <b>NULL</b> pointer in the dispatch table passed to RDBSS.
-Only callback routines implemented by the network mini-redirector will be called by RDBSS. </p>

-<p>Note that the <b>RxRegisterMinirdr</b> routine sets all of the driver dispatch routines of the network mini-redirector driver to point to the top-level RDBSS dispatch routine, <b>RxFsdDispatch</b>.
-A network mini-redirector can override this behavior by saving a copy of its driver dispatch entry points, calling <b>RxRegisterMinirdr</b>, and rewriting the driver dispatch with its own entry points after the call to <b>RxRegisterMinirdr</b> returns.
-A network mini-redirector can also prevent its driver dispatch routines from being copied over by the <b>RxRegisterMinirdr</b> routine if the RX_REGISTERMINI_FLAG_DONT_INIT_DRIVER_DISPATCH bit is set in the <i>Controls</i> parameter.</p>

-<p>If the <b>RxRegisterMinirdr</b> call is successful, a number of members in RDBSS_DEVICE_OBJECT pointed to by the <i>DeviceObject</i> parameter are initialized including the following: </p>

-<p>The <b>Dispatch</b> member is set to the <i>MrdrDispatch</i> parameter.</p>

-<p>The <b>RegistrationControls</b> member is set to the <i>Controls</i> parameter.</p>

-<p>The <b>DeviceName</b> member is set to the <i>DeviceName</i> parameter.</p>

-<p>The <b>RegisterUncProvider</b> member is set to <b>TRUE</b> if the RX_REGISTERMINI_FLAG_DONT_PROVIDE_UNCS bit in the <i>Controls</i> parameter was not set.</p>

-<p>The <b>RegisterMailSlotProvider</b> member is set to <b>TRUE</b> if the RX_REGISTERMINI_FLAG_DONT_PROVIDE_MAILSLOTS bit in the <i>Controls</i> parameter was not set.</p>

-<p>The <b>NetworkProviderPriority</b> member is set to the network provider priority that MUP will use.</p>

-<p>If the <b>RxRegisterMinirdr</b> call is successful and the RX_REGISTERMINI_FLAG_DONT_INIT_PREFIX_N_SCAVENGER bit in the <i>Controls</i> parameter is not set, a number of other members in RDBSS_DEVICE_OBJECT pointed to by the <i>DeviceObject</i> parameter are initialized, including the following: </p>

-<p>The <b>pRxNetNameTable</b> member structure is initialized.</p>

-<p>The <b>RxNetNameTableInDeviceObject.IsNetNameTable</b> member is set to <b>TRUE</b>.</p>

-<p>The <b>pRdbssScavenger</b> member structure is initialized.</p>

-<p>If the <b>RxRegisterMinirdr</b> call is successful, RDBSS sets the internal state of the network mini-redirector in RDBSS to RDBSS_STARTABLE.</p>

-<p>The network mini-redirector does not actually start operation until it receives a call to its <a href="https://msdn.microsoft.com/library/windows/hardware/ff550829">MRxStart</a> routine, one of the callback routines passed in the MINIRDR_DISPATCH structure.
-The <b>MrxStart</b> callback routine must be implemented by the network mini-redirector driver if it wishes to receive callbacks for operations, unless the network mini-redirector preserves its own driver dispatch entry points.
-Otherwise, RDBSS will only allow the following I/O request packets through to the driver until <b>MrxStart</b> returns successfully:</p>

-<p>IRP requests for device create operations and device operations where the <i>FileObject-&gt;FileName.Length</i> parameter on the IRPSP is zero and the <i>FileObject-&gt;RelatedFileObject</i> parameter is <b>NULL</b>.</p>

-<p>For any other IRP request, the RDBSS dispatch routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554468">RxFsdDispatch</a>, will return a status of STATUS_REDIRECTOR_NOT_STARTED. </p>
+<p>For any other IRP request, the RDBSS dispatch routine, <a href="..\mrx\nf-mrx-rxfsddispatch.md">RxFsdDispatch</a>, will return a status of STATUS_REDIRECTOR_NOT_STARTED. </p>

 <p>The RDBSS dispatch routine will also fail any requests for the following I/O request packets:</p>